vidishsirdesai/projects/README.md

 ### Hypothesis 3: Specific services are targets of network anomalies more often than others.
 - Null hypothesis (H0): There is no significant difference in the likelihood of network anomalies among different services.
-- Alternate hypothesis (H1): There is no significant difference in the likelihood of network anomalies among different services.
+- Alternate hypothesis (H1): There is a significant difference in the likelihood of network anomalies among different services.
 - Test used: Chi-Square Test for Independence
 - Significance level ($\alpha$) = 0.05
 - Test result: